Lemoncode/promises-ts-samples/01 Simple Fetch/readme.md

 In this sample we are continuing to understand the promises concept, using typescript.

-We will start from sample [00 Simple Ajax] and we start using Fetch.

-[00 Simple Ajax]: https://github.com/Lemoncode/promises-ts-samples/tree/master/00%20Simple%20Ajax "Lemoncode GitHub"

 ## Steps to build it

-We will start from sample _00 simple ajax_:
+We will start from sample [00 Simple Ajax] and we start using Fetch:

+[00 Simple Ajax]: https://github.com/Lemoncode/promises-ts-samples/tree/master/00%20Simple%20Ajax "Lemoncode GitHub":

 - Install dependencies.
 - Modify the sample: Chaining Promises